knowledge | 6 August 2020 |

 - notwithstanding anything in the company’s constitution, each member and proxy who participates in a general meeting by electronic means will be counted in the quorum; and

-- that directors may withdraw a resolution to approve a dividend or propose an amendment to that resolution to provide for a dividend less than originally recommended, where all of the members agree, due to the actual or perceived consequences of Covid-19 on the affairs of the company.
+- that directors may withdraw a resolution to approve a dividend or propose an amendment to that resolution to provide for a dividend less than originally recommended, due to the actual or perceived consequences of Covid-19 on the affairs of the company.
+The provision is quite limited as all the members must agree to the directors’ action for it to be effective.

 The Act further sets out requirements, for cases in which a general meeting is to be held wholly or partly by electronic means, for matters such as the required content of notices (for example, details of the electronic platform and procedures for attendance, communication and voting), identification of attendees, the security of electronic platforms and the consequences of failure or disruption of the electronic technology use.